Year 2

 Your child will bring home a reading practice book that has been carefully matched to your child's current reading level.
 If your child is reading it with little help, please don't worry that it's too easy-your child needs to develop fluency and confidence in reading.

 Listen to them read the book each night.
 Remember to give them lots of praise-celebrate their success.
 If they can't read a word, read it to them.
-After they have finished, talk about the book together.
+After they have finished, they talk about the book together.

 Book bags and reading records need to be in school daily.